 Social presence theory4 argues that different forms of communication—like talking face to face, instant messaging, emails, and so on—can be classified according to the degree to which they allow people to feel aware of others in the conversation.
-Based on these classifications, people select the certain modes of communication that best fit their needs.
+Based on these classifications, people select certain modes of communication that best fit their needs.

 For instance, some online students may decide to enroll in a course with “synchronous” (real-time) lectures and discussions, because they feel like they benefit more from direct, immediate interaction with their instructors and peers.
-Others, meanwhile, may select an asynchronous course (a course that can be completed at any time) out of a desire to reduce the amount of interactions they have with others.
+Others, meanwhile, may select an asynchronous course (a course that can be completed at any time) out of a desire to reduce the number of interactions they have with others.
 So the degree to which people feel and choose to be immediate—or available—with one another when communicating is important to consider.

-Another aspect to consider is level of intimacy.
+Another aspect to consider is the level of intimacy.
 Conversation partners can decide between themselves their level of comfort in how closely they interact5.
 For instance, one student may decide to contact another student in the classroom by sending a personal email out of a desire to get to know that individual better.
 Another student, meanwhile, may post the same information on a discussion board—available for the entire class to see—based upon the assumption that a public forum reduces intimacy.

 As we think about it, then, we can see that this concept has at least two parts.
 How present you feel in the online classroom depends upon how immediate you and your classmates are to communication.
 Do you seem approachable?
 Do you let others know that you are available?
 What about your classmates and even your instructor?
 Do they seem available to communicate?